 The Office of the High Commissioner for Human Rights (OHCHR) is the leading UN entity on human rights.
-It has a unique mandate, provided by the General Assembly, to promote and protect all human rights for all people.
-The United Nations human rights programme aims to make the protection of human rights a reality in the lives of people everywhere.
-As the entity in charge of implementing the programme, the Office plays a crucial role in safeguarding the integrity of the three pillars of the United Nations - peace and security, human rights and development.
+The General Assembly entrusted both the High Commissioner for Human Rights and OHCHR with a unique mandate to promote and protect all human rights for all people.
+The United Nations human rights programme aims to ensure that the protection and enjoyment of human rights is a reality in the lives of all people.
+As the entity in charge of implementing the human rights programme, the Office plays a crucial role in safeguarding the integrity of the three interconnected pillars of the United Nations - peace and security, human rights and development.

-OHCHR provides assistance, such as technical expertise and capacity development, to support the implementation of international human rights standards on the ground.
+OHCHR provides assistance, such as technical expertise and capacity-development, to support the implementation of international human rights standards on the ground.
 It assists governments, which bear the primary responsibility for the protection of human rights, to fulfil their obligations, supports individuals to claim their rights and speaks out objectively on human rights violations.

-OHCHR is part of the United Nations Secretariat and has its headquarters in Geneva and an office in New York.
+OHCHR is part of the United Nations Secretariat and has its headquarters in Geneva in addition to an office in New York.
 OHCHR's staff is based in 64 countries, in regional and country/stand-alone offices, United Nations peace missions or political offices and in United Nations Country Teams (UNCTs).